-

 Death

 His parents were Zazariaha Blake and Addie Forsha.
-The informant was Clara P Blake who was his wife when he passed.
-Charles was buried at Crown Hill Cemetery, Indianapolis, Indiana on 13 February 1957.
+The informant was Clara P. Blake, his wife, when he passed.
+Charles was buried at Crown Hill Cemetery, Indianapolis, Indiana, on February 13, 1957.

-This information is all I have found on Charles Arthur Blake so far but if I happen to find more, I will update this page accordingly.
+I have found this information on Charles Arthur Blake so far, but if I see more, I will update this page accordingly.
 If you are related to or know of Charles and Mary Blake, or even Clara S. Parker, please let me know in the comments section.
 I would love to hear more about their life stories!

 Until next time,